 As a manager, it's your responsibility to encourage growth, confidence and ambition in your employees, the way a coach would for their team.
-However, only 25 percent of organizations have a strong coaching culture, according to research by the International Coach Federation.
+However, only 25% of organizations have a strong coaching culture, according to research by the International Coach Federation.

-The recent survey found that 79 percent of respondents believe their workers value coaching, but many companies are not practicing this type of management.
+The survey found that 79% of respondents believe their workers value coaching, but many companies are not practicing this type of management.
 This is a prevalent issue and a common reason for low employee engagement, performance and retention.

 "Instead of having a directive style, a manager or leader who uses coaching skills fosters an environment of collaboration and open, direct communication," said Magdalena Mook, CEO and executive director of the International Coach Federation.
 "At the same time, the relationship between the employee and the boss remains managerial in its nature."

+There are several methods you can adopt to effectively coach employees.
 Don't treat your employees like they're less important than you.
 Instead, train them to acknowledge their value and potential.
-Here are three reasons why you should be a coach, not a boss.

 1. More engagement

-According the ICF survey, organizations with strong coaching cultures have 8 percent more highly engaged employees than those with weaker coaching cultures.
+According to the ICF survey, organizations with strong coaching cultures have 8% more highly engaged employees than those with weaker coaching cultures.

 If your employees feel like they're repeating the same arduous tasks rather than being trusted with new projects, they won't be engaged.
 It's important that you coach them through new experiences so they have the chance to learn and grow.

-Campos added that his company is moving from top-down management to a more collaborative approach to become a more progressive and attractive employer.
+Campos added that his company is moving from a top-down management style to a more collaborative approach to become a more progressive and attractive employer.